-As a standard Shopify merchant, you can have access to a pre-built checkout process.
+As a standard Shopify merchant, you can access a pre-built checkout process.
 Since Shopify is a hosted platform, you cannot access or modify the code.
-In other words, you won’t be able to make any custom changes to your checkout page.
+In other words, you won’t be able to make custom changes to your checkout page.
 The checkout process is complex to develop, so this might not be a big loss for a new business.

-As a Shopify Plus client, you have access to all the checkout customization you may need.
-When you are dealing with big buyers, you have to give them the best experience.
-So, with this amazing Shopify Plus feature, making your customers feel special at the checkout won’t be hard.
-Giving different payment options, shipping methods, along with other tweaks, will optimize your customer experience and maybe even increase your conversion rates.
+As a Shopify Plus client, you can access all the checkout customization you may need.
+When dealing with big buyers, you have to give them the best experience.
+So, with this amazing Shopify Plus feature, making your customers feel special at checkout won’t be hard.
+Giving different payment options, shipping methods, and other tweaks, will optimize your customer experience and maybe even increase your conversion rates.

 Considering that the average checkout abandonment rate across all industries is extremely high (about 70%), the checkout page is not something to underrate.
-This simple Shopify Plus feature of customizing checkouts can boost your sales through the roof.
+This simple Shopify Plus feature of customizing checkouts can boost your sales.

 Theme customization is a key player in your decision between Shopify vs Shopify Plus.
 All Shopify clients can choose and implement one of their 10 free and 72 paid themes.
 Plus, some of them even come in different languages.

 Shopify’s paid templates range from $100-$350, so you might be better off choosing a free one (those are amazing too).
 Choose carefully because switching afterward will be very complicated.
 Also, remember that you can later make minor code-level edits, but that’ll stop you from getting automatic updates.

 As for Shopify Plus clients, they get massive upgrades.
 First, they can add over 100 themes to their store account.
-Second, they receive control of their theme’s code written in Shopify’s theme language called Liquid, so they can make changes directly via the source code.
+Second, they receive control of their theme’s code written in Shopify’s theme language, Liquid, so they can make changes directly via the source code.
 If they don’t have a Shopify web developer on their team, their dedicated Launch Engineer will come in to save the day and write the code for them.